Argoday/IPL/exe/MediaPlayer/readme.md

 ## GUI

-MediaPlayer is a simple media player gui application.
+MediaPlayer is a simple gui application designed to testbed integration with FFMPEG for media file (video and audio) playback.

+Functionality:
+- Open a video file and play it!
+- PlayPause button
+- Seekable Timeline

 ## Dependencies